jerry-chee/jerry-chee.github.io/index.md

 ---

 #### About
-I am a second year Ph.D. student in Computer Science at Cornell University.
+I am a third year Ph.D. student in Computer Science at Cornell University.
 I am interested in scalability and resource efficiency in machine learning, particularly through stochastic methods and compression methods.
 I am also interested in the intersection of statistics and machine learning.
 I am fortunate to be advised by [Chris De Sa](https://www.cs.cornell.edu/~cdesa/).

+During the Summer of 2021 I worked in IC3-AI at Microsoft, on using pruning to speed-up real-time audio enhancement models for Microsoft Teams.

-During the Spring and Summer of 2019 I was a Research Intern at the Baidu Cognitive Computing Lab in Bellevue, WA.
+In previous years I was a Research Intern at the Baidu Cognitive Computing Lab in Bellevue, WA in the Spring and Summer of 2019
 Additionally, I worked with [Panos Toulis](http://faculty.chicagobooth.edu/Panagiotis.toulis/) at UChicago Booth on statistically motivated topics in stochastic gradient descent (SGD).

 In my previous professional life I worked as a data scientist consultant at McKinsey & Company.